-Much of the data on ethnicity that we hold on Local Insight is derived from the 2011 Census, which is one of the few sources of information with breakdowns by ethnicity that is statistically robust at a sub-regional level.
+Much of the small area ethnicity that we hold on Local Insight is derived from the Census, which is one of the few sources of information with breakdowns by ethnicity that is statistically robust at a sub-regional level.
 This can, however, be supplemented with data published at Local Authority level where this provides more up to date information on the socio-economic challenges experienced by people in particular ethnic groups.

 |Indicator||Description||Source and date|

 |Ethnicity profile||This dataset provides 2011 Census estimates that classify the usual resident population by ethnic group, for local areas in England and Wales on census day (27 March 2011).
 The ethnic group classification used in this dataset is an 18 category classification||Census 2011|

 |Multiple ethnic groups||This dataset provides 2011 Census estimates that classify households by the diversity in the ethnic group of household members, for local areas in England and Wales on census day (27 March 2011)||Census 2011|